 She didn’t give up at that point.
 Her brother and sister in law in Redmond suggested she look at the RTC Allied Health programs.
 With the help of counselors, she was able to get the student visa she needed, and enrolled in the Massage Therapy Program.

-“My advisor brought all the good things for me,” she said.
+“My adviser brought all the good things for me,” she said.
 “RTC has taken good care of me.”

 Shima commutes seven hours each day, taking four buses to and from her home in Redmond.
 After classes, she works as a student tutor, earning a little income and a lot of experience.
 It’s hard work that does not leave her much free time.